puzzle/amm-techlab/content/en/docs/02.0/additional/ocp-image-requirements/openshift-images.md

 OpenShift has additional security features enabled in comparison to Docker or a vanilla Kubernetes plattform.
 The most relevant mechanism are prevention of root user, [SELinux](https://de.wikipedia.org/wiki/SELinux) enabled and arbitrary user ids.

-That adds additional requirements to the container images that will be deployed to OpenShift.
+This adds additional requirements to the container images that will be deployed to OpenShift.
 This lab shows how to deal with them.

+For more background information and links to the OpenShift documentation see the [best practices](http://localhost:8081/docs/02.0/additional/container-best-practices/bestpractise/#best-practices-for-creating-openshift-containers).

 ## Task {{% param sectionnumber %}}.2: Demo application